 Reflecting and Thinking

-Even thought the argument and application are difficult in this chapter, the conclusion is clear: new life is possible in the Spirit (v.
+Even though the argument and application are not easy to understand in this chapter, the conclusion is clear: new life is possible in the Spirit (v.
 6).
 The primary question that arises is whether verses 13-25 are a description of Paul's experience in Christ or a description of his life under the law.
 The latter is contextually sound and appears to be the better choice, understanding that the references to God's law throughout the chapter are to the Old Testament law.
-Understanding the application of the passage to Paul's experience under the Old Testament law also squares with Galatians 5 where Paul says that those who live in the Spirit do not fulfill the actions of the fleshly person.
+Understanding the application of the passage to Paul's experience under the Old Testament law also squares with Galatians 5 where Paul says that those who live in the Spirit do not carry out the desires and actions of the fleshly person.

 Those who favor the opposite position (an application to the Christian life) note that many Christians today struggle with the same things Paul describes.
 Considering the context of the chapter, one might ask, is this an indication that many modern Christians are inclined to live by law and commandment, thus magnifying the the influence of the law of sin?

 The contrast is clear (vv.
 21-25).
-[The word law in v.
+[The word "law" in v.
 21 means principle.]
 Even when there is a desire to do good and a delight in God's will (v.
 21), there is also a law of sin at work.
-This experience, whether under the law or in Christ, is a wretched battle--the mind and the body enslaved to two different masters.
+This experience, whether under the law or in Christ, is a wretched battle -- the mind and the body are enslaved to two different masters.
 That such a battle should continue in Christ is hard to argue theologically, but easy to argue experientially.
-[Note that this is a continuation of Paul's master-slave illustration from Chapter 6.]
+(Note also that this is a continuation of Paul's master-slave illustration from Chapter 6.)
 Paul will provide more light on his meaning in the first verses of chapter 8.
-[Note: If the study seems broken and discontinous, remember that Paul did not insert the chapter divisions--those were added later.]